kumaratul60/javascript-interview/2023/Promise APIs types/Promise.md

 A promise is an object that represents eventual completion or failure of an asynchronous operation.

+## What are and which are Promise combinators?

+Promise combinators are higher-order functions that operate on multiple Promises and return a new Promise.
+This technique can improve performance and reduce the overall time it takes to complete multiple asynchronous operations.

+Some common Promise combinators are:

 Promise.all,allSetteled,race and any taked array of promsies, i.e Promsie.all([p1,p2,p3,..])

 - **Promiss.all**: It work based on fail-fast method.